Survivor Series (2014): Aftermath

-On the November 24 episode of Raw, Triple H and Stephanie McMahon bid farewell to the WWE Universe, but were interrupted by Daniel Bryan, who returned and served as the general manager for both Raw and SmackDown that week, putting members of Team Authority in unfavorable situations.
+On the November 24 episode of Raw, Triple H and Stephanie McMahon bid farewell to WWE's fans, but were interrupted by Daniel Bryan, who returned and served as the general manager for both Raw and SmackDown that week, putting members of Team Authority in unfavorable situations.
 Mark Henry was put in a match against Ryback, which he lost quickly.
 Luke Harper defended his Intercontinental Championship against Dean Ambrose, which ended in a disqualification due to Harper pushing Ambrose into the referee.
 Kane was put into concessions for the night as Concessions Kane.
 Rusev and Lana were forced to speak out the Pledge of Allegiance or defend the United States Championship in a Battle Royal, which Rusev did successfully on SmackDown.
-Seth Rollins lost a 3-on-2 handicap match against John Cena and Dolph Ziggler, with Jamie Noble and Joey Mercury chosen as his partners by fans poll.
+Seth Rollins lost a 3-on-2 handicap match against John Cena and Dolph Ziggler, with J&J Security (Jamie Noble and Joey Mercury) chosen as his partners by fans poll.
 At the end of the show, it was announced that the Anonymous Raw General Manager would be returning the following week.

-On the December 29 episode of Raw, after threatening to Curb Stomp guest host Edge (who had to retire due to multiple neck injuries that could leave him paralyzed), Seth Rollins coaxed John Cena into bringing back The Authority after just over a month of exile.
+On the December 29 episode of Raw, after threatening to Curb Stomp guest host Edge (who had to retire due to multiple neck injuries that could leave him paralyzed), Rollins coaxed Cena into bringing back The Authority after just over a month of exile.
 The following week, The Authority rewarded Rollins by placing him in the WWE World Heavyweight Championship match at the Royal Rumble also involving Cena and defending champion Brock Lesnar.
-Also on that same show, the Authority also gave out pre-match stipulated consequences to Team Cena, which resulted in the firings of Dolph Ziggler, Erick Rowan, and Ryback.
-Later, on the January 19, 2015, episode, Cena defeated Rollins, Big Show, and Kane in a 3-on-1 handicap match (with his #1 contendership on the line) with the help of Sting - thus allowing Ziggler, Rowan, and Ryback to get their jobs back.
-On the January 22, 2015, episode SmackDown, Daniel Bryan welcomed Ziggler, Rowan, and Ryback to celebrate their return to WWE.
+Also on that same show, the Authority also gave out pre-match stipulated consequences to Team Cena, which resulted in the firings of Ziggler, Erick Rowan, and Ryback.
+Later, on the January 19, 2015, episode, Cena defeated Rollins, Big Show, and Kane in a 3-on-1 handicap match (with his No. 1 contendership on the line) with the help of Sting, thus allowing Ziggler, Rowan, and Ryback to get their jobs back.
+On the January 22, 2015, episode SmackDown, Bryan welcomed Ziggler, Rowan, and Ryback to celebrate their return to WWE.